Introduction

 How is this possible?
 Is it a special photographic memory?
 Actually no, it’s the disciplined application of memory techniques — and the techniques are surprisingly simple!
 They tap into our brains’ natural ability to remember places, images and stories.
 We can all remember our route to work, and we can all understand a story, even when it’s told to us quite fast.
 The trick is to convert non-memorable information, like a number, into memorable images.

-The digits 5318, say, are bland and not memorable by themselves.
-But if you were walking down a street and came across a lamb playing with a dove, you would watch the scene with delight.
-Using a well-known code, lamb and dove translates to 5318.
-So a memory competitor, memorising the number 5318, could imagine a lamb playing with a dove.
+The digits 597361, say, are bland and not memorable by themselves.
+But if you were chased down the street by an alpaca wielding a machete, you would remember it for the rest of your life.
+Using a well-known code, alpaca and machete translates to 597361.
+So a memory competitor, memorising the number 597361, could imagine an alpaca wielding a machete.
 This feels strange at first, but quickly becomes easy.

 “I am still surprised at the speed and fluency with which these images return,” wrote eight-time World Memory Champion Dominic O’Brien about memorising playing cards.
 “As soon as I recall one card, the next two are queuing up ahead, beckoning me.
 On a good day, I can’t deal out the cards fast enough.”